 What is interesting in the case of surrogacy is the fact that maternity is no longer established on the basis of giving birth (mater semper certa est), [8] but on the basis of judicial authorisation, since what the legislator favours is the desire to procreate, which has been a demand of feminist movements since the 1970s.
 Thus, the culturally taken-for-granted category of ‘mother’ is abolished, while motherhood as a natural, stable and unquestionable legal category collapses (Tsoukala, 2013:154-161).
 The desire to procreate as the basis for the legal and social constitution of parenthood, disconnected from biological capability, opens up the question of the recognition of this desire for other people such as (same-sex) men.

-From a feminist perspective, the issues of reproduction, fertility and motherhood have been problematised since the late 1970s with the introduction of assisted reproduction biotechnologies.
-The first feminist approaches focus on the consequences of IVF for the female body, without challenging dominant concepts of the gendered dimension of parenthood and the division of care.
-Later feminist approaches focus on the social pressure on women who are often willing to put their (physical and mental) health at risk in order to have a child biologically, showing that motherhood constitutes a key component of normative feminine identity (Kanaveli, Kosifologou, 2023).
+Feminist perspectives on reproduction, fertility and motherhood have been problematised since the late 1970s with the introduction of assisted reproduction biotechnologies.
+Early feminist approaches focused on the physical consequences of IVF, without challenging dominant concepts of the gendered dimension of parenthood and the division of care.
+Later feminist approaches focused on the social pressure on women who are often willing to put their (physical and mental) health at risk in order to have a child biologically, showing that motherhood constitutes a key component of normative feminine identity (Kanaveli, Kosifologou, 2023).

 Medically assisted reproduction and, particularly, surrogacy are issues that have polarised views within the feminist movement and feminist (legal and sociological) theory at European and international level.
-Generally speaking, the dominant approaches argue, on one hand, that the flexibilisation of the requirements for procreation through IVF leads to the commercialisation of the female body and human life and, on the other hand, that a complete banning (e.g. on surrogacy) would lead to the creation of a parallel situation where this practice would occur de facto, outside the limits of the law and with serious risks for the individuals involved.
+Some argue that flexibilization of procreation requirements leads to the commercialization of the female body and human life while others believe that a complete ban (e.g. on surrogacy) would create parallel situations where this practice would occur de facto, outside the limits of the law and with serious risks for the individuals involved.

 In the context of the feminist view that rejects surrogacy, its class and racist character is highlighted and the emergence of a new sexual division of labour in which the reproductive capacity is ‘assigned’ to poor women (Federici, 2023), native or foreign, as in the case of Greece, where it is found that 50% of surrogate mothers are foreign (Kotzampasi, 2021).
-In this regard, the increase of the age limit of the surrogate to 54 years as well as the flexibilisation of the criterion of residence in the country (Law 4958/2022) has exacerbated and consolidated this reality.
+In this regard, the increase in the age limit of surrogates to 54 years and flexibilization of the criterion of residence in the country (Law 4958/2022) has exacerbated and consolidated this reality.
 Therefore, we should not, at any level, miss the vulnerability of women experiencing social and economic exclusion and the need to protect them through the tightening of regulations and frameworks concerning IVF in general and especially in surrogacy.

 In any case, for us, surrogacy can only be an altruistic and non-commercial process.
 It requires effective monitoring of what is laid down by law, but also the tightening of the requirements for a woman to become a surrogate, strict supervision by the state authorities on private clinics, the establishment of a state record of applicants and surrogates, psychosocial support and information services for all parties involved, etc.